HwWobbe/DefinitiveData-DeltaAlerts/README.md

     - explore:
       -  BankOfTheWest with Eric
       - Keep locally as an alternative
         - discuss this with the new RbcFg team as a separate Buisiness entity, keeping the option of the FoTrust available-
+          - goodManners demands a prior talk with Dan

 - RootStart for a shared PR
   - this should likely be a file